webmad1019-1/w5d3/README.md

 # Goals

+- Practise in class (by yourself) creating a rollercoaster CRUD application
-- Create a full stack app with your partner
+- Create a full stack app with your partner - Minions
 - Send emails by server side code
 - Update and create new records from the front end
+- Meet your project 2 partner and start getting inspired

 # Bonus